tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 -------------
 Another important functionality is to add new shell to the model.
 You need to specify the velocity range of the new shell and abundances at that new shell will be set to 0.
-Note that the existing shell(s) might be overwritten after this operation.
+Note that the existing shell(s) will be resized smartly if the new shell overlaps with it.

 .. image:: ../images/cus_abund_add_shell.gif
     :alt: Demo of adding new shell